MarcoMassetti/Mero-SoC/README.md

 By default, the code is compiled to use only the internal SRAM as code and data memory.
 Two others linker scripts are provided under `src/firmware/` to boot from external flash and use SRAM/DRAM as data memories.
 The desired linker script can be selected editing the makefile `base.mk`.

 **Other supported commands**  <br>
-Other `make` targets are available depending on the current working directory:
+Other `make` targets are available under src/sim/<any_test> directory:
-- Under ./src/design or ./src/testbench directory
+- `make clean`: Clean the entire object directory
-    - `make analyze`: Incremental compilation of the design/testbench files
+- `make analyze`: Compile the design/testbench
-- Under ./sim/<any_test> directory:
-    - `make gui_ref`: Run simulation opening the gui logging all the signals.
-Also run the Ripes simulation and compare the register file content at the end of the execution
+- `make batch_ref`: Run Ripes and hardware simulations, then compare the register-files content
 - `make batch`: Run the simulation without opening the gui.
 Do not run Ripes
-    - `make gui`: Run simulation opening the gui logging all the signals.
+- `make gui`: Run simulation opening the gui and logging all the signals.
 Do not run Ripes
 - `make golden`: Generate the output of the Ripes simulation
-    - `make analyze-design`: Incremental compilation of the design files
-    - `make analyze-testbench`: Incremental compilation of the testbench files
 - `make dump`: Print assembly of the executable file
-- Under any directory:
-    - `make clean`: Clean the entire object directory

 ## Hardware modules